 By default, campaigns will appear in both search and timeline.
 If you’d like to focus on one or the other, you can customize where your Tweets appear.

 How keyword targeting works

-Enter the keywords you want to target and choose whether you want to use phrase match or unordered keyword match.
+Enter the keywords you want to target and choose whether you want to use unordered keyword match.